williamlidberg/Detection-of-hunting-pits-using-airborne-laser-scanning-and-deep-learning/README.md

-**Start the notebook:**

-    jupyter notebook --ip=0.0.0.0 --no-browser --allow-root

-Copy the notebook link and then detach the screen environment with:

-    ctlr + a + d

 # Training data
 The training data were collected from multiple sources.
 Historical forest maps from local archives where digitized and georeferenced.
 Open data from the [swedish national heritage board were downloaded and digitized](https://pub.raa.se/).
 All remains where referenced with the liDAR data in order to match the reported remain to the LiDAR data.
 In total x hunting pits where manually digitized and corrected this way.